harvard-lil/perma/install.md

     from settings_dev import *
     # from settings_prod import *

+### Create your tables and fire up Django

+You should have the pieces in place.
+Let's create the tables in your database using the syncdb command.:

+    $ python manage.py syncdb --noinput

+You'll need to convert your local Perma app to use South,

+    $ python manage.py convert_to_south myapp

+See where you are with your migrations,
+    $ python manage.py migrate --list

+If you haven't migrated to the latest version, apply migrate
+    $ python manage.py migrate perma

+If you want to play with the admin views, load the user and group data fixtures:

+    $ python manage.py loaddata fixtures/users.json fixtures/groups.json

+The password for all test users is "pass".

 ### Celery and RabbitMQ

 Perma manages the indexing workload by passing off the indexing tasks to workers.
 Celery manages the messages and RabbitMQ acts as the broker.